Food desert: Community health

-Food deserts are just one aspect of people's individual food environments: food environments consist of the intersecting spheres of community food options (supermarkets, small stores, etc.); work/school/home food options (school food, home purchases); and individual food intake, all of which determine an individual's health outcome.
-Likewise, individual characteristics such as demographics, socioeconomic status, the physical environment (retail access, transportation, etc), and households' social environments (cultural/social norms, etc) all impact diet, which is a determinant of health outcomes and a factor in certain diseases.
+Food deserts are just one aspect of people's individual food environments: food environments consist of the intersecting spheres of community food options (supermarkets, small stores, etc.); work/school/home food options (school food, home purchases); and individual food intake, all of which determine a health outcome.
+Likewise, individual characteristics such as demographics, socioeconomic status, the physical environment (retail access, transportation, etc.), and households' social environments (cultural/social norms, etc.) all impact diet, which is a determinant of health outcomes and a factor in certain diseases.

-An individual's food environment is one of many social determinants of health that contribute to his/her health outcomes: social determinants of health such as transportation infrastructure, urban planning, the built environment, and local policies also contribute to a person's health outcome.
+People's food environment is one of many social determinants of health that contribute to his/her health outcomes: social determinants of health such as transportation infrastructure, urban planning, the built environment, and local policies also contribute to a person's health outcome.
 Due to the complex intersecting factors of social determinants of health, studies have suggested that a community and individual's socioeconomic status (resource and economic deprivation) are more associated with negative health outcomes, rather than a lack of food access that is characteristic of food deserts.

 A 2012 study found that grocery stores are more closely spaced in poor neighborhoods, and that there was no relation between children's food consumption, their weight, and the type of food available near their homes.

 A study 2013 suggested that adding a grocery store near one's home was associated with an average BMI decrease of 0.115, which is very small compared to the excess BMI of an obese person.

 Strategies to address food deserts

 While infrastructure upgrades, such the construction of new supermarkets and community food hubs, can boost perceived access to food, studies conducted in a number of countries have demonstrated that they do not always result in major dietary changes or a decrease in obesity rates.
 For instance, studies conducted in the US and the UK revealed that although locals were more satisfied after new supermarkets opened, overall fruit and vegetable consumption stayed relatively constant in the absence of further education and neighborhood-based programs.
-Outside of the US, initiatives in Canada and sub-Saharan Africa have integrated local agricultural assistance with mobile food distribution, highlighting the necessity of regionally customized, culturally appropriate solutions.These tactics are part of a larger movement in food policy that addresses systemic obstacles to healthy eating by combining physical infrastructure with public health and urban planning programs.
+Outside of the US, initiatives in Canada and sub-Saharan Africa have integrated local agricultural assistance with mobile food distribution, highlighting the necessity of regionally customized, culturally appropriate solutions.
+These tactics are part of a larger movement in food policy that addresses systemic obstacles to healthy eating by combining physical infrastructure with public health and urban planning programs.